 Alt text is an element that serves several purposes.

-By adding alt text (alternative text), the screen reader can provide a description to the user of what the image is showing.
+By adding alt text (alternative text), the screen reader can describe what the image is showing to the user.

 Through this one bit of alt text, you have provided an accessibility feature and potentially improved your rankings as it provides one more signal to Google about the content of your page.